 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.

 In the presence of dermatological infections, the use of an appropriate antifungal or antibacterial agent

 Patients using topical corticosteroids should receive the following information and instructions:

-- This medication is to be used as directed by the physician.
+1. This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact

-- Patients should be advised not to use this medication for any disorder other than for which it was
+2. Patients should be advised not to use this medication for any disorder other than for which it was

-- The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive
+4. The treated skin area should not be bandaged or otherwise covered or wrapped as to be occlusive

-- Patients should report any signs of local adverse reactions especially under occlusive dressing.
+5. Patients should report any signs of local adverse reactions especially under occlusive dressing.

-- Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on an
+6. Parents of pediatric patients should be advised not to use tight-fitting diapers or plastic pants on an

 The following tests may be helpful in evaluating the HPA axis suppression: